 - assistance 24 / 24-7 / 7

 For a marketplace of those mentioned above we are talking about daily visits of millions of users, with an average purchase rate of around 30%, which for some online shops within them also counts in a 50%, once activated optimal customer service and put in place a well-designed promotion and visibility campaign.
-A thousand billion dollars is what the Chinese e-commerce has been worth in 2017
+A thousand billion dollars is what Chinese e-commerce has been worth in 2017

-Having a Chinese Landing page with hosting in China is an interesting and innovative solution created for anyone who wants visibility and success in the Chinese market.
+Having a Chinese Landing page hosting in China is an interesting and innovative solution created for anyone who wants visibility and success in the Chinese market.
 Thanks to the hosting of the page in China it is guaranteed the objective to be known in the Chinese market and to create business opportunities, such as looking for customers or partners, as well as Chinese importers or wholesalers.

 A key operation is the optimization of search engines (SEO).
 The more you sell, the higher the search results appear.
 Businesses should invest in SEO and buy keywords based on “pay per click”.
 The higher the price of a keyword, the higher your products will appear in search results.
 And the more you sell, the more you position yourself at the top.
 It is essential to participate in online sales events or industry-specific events such as food weeks.

-In China, major social networks such as Facebook, YouTube or Twitter are banned and wage WeChat, a platform halfway between Whatsapp and Facebook.
+In China, major social networks such as Facebook, YouTube, or Twitter are banned and wage WeChat, a platform halfway between Whatsapp and Facebook.
 It is precisely on WeChat that most transactions are finalized, with staggering numbers: 877 million active users every day and just under 600 million transactions per day.
-On the app in question takes place most of the activities related to online buying and selling: live assistance (and strictly in local language); the style advisory in real time (with experts in fashion, beauty and design that offer, always in chat, their own personalized advice) and online customer opinions, which can also be contacted, always via chat, by those who want to have direct information.
+On the app in question takes place most of the activities related to online buying and selling: live assistance (and strictly in local language); the style advisory in real-time (with experts in fashion, beauty and design that offer, always in chat, their own personalized advice) and online customer opinions, which can also be contacted, always via chat, by those who want to have direct information.

 In this regard, it is interesting to highlight how the WeChat Pay payment function is increasingly used.
 As emerges from the Global Web Index data, in 2017, 46% of Chinese consumers said they made a mobile purchase and WeChat Pay was used by one in three people, reaching AliPay’s market share in a few years (39 %), the payment system of the Alibaba e-commerce giant.

 Are you thinking to export your coffee brand?
-Contact GMA a digital marketing agency, specialized in Chinese digital market.
+Contact GMA a digital marketing agency, specialized in the Chinese digital market.